Self-Sovereign Identity is a hot mix of politics and technology.

 SSI embodies a false intuition about ownership of data.
 It’s perfectly fine as a self-help slogan to suggest people “own” their digital identity, like they should “own their health” or “own their career”.
 Of course we should take more interest in these things and strive to participate in them.
 But this metaphorical Nietzschean ownership cannot be taken literally.

-Kim Cameron — the author of the Laws of Identity and one of the most respected leaders in our field — once said that self-sovereignty reminded him of “hillbillies on a survivalist kick” (ID2020 Summit New York City, September 2018).
+The late great Kim Cameron — the author of the Laws of Identity and one of the most respected leaders in our field — once said that self-sovereignty reminded him of “hillbillies on a survivalist kick” (ID2020 Summit New York City, September 2018).

 There are positives.
 The SSI movement is associated with some powerful building blocks, all based on public key cryptography.
 Some are new and some are very old. but have been given an energetic new spin.

 It’s great to be focusing again on private key media, pluralities of key pairs managed in data wallets, and verifiable credentials aka digital certificates.
-This is an important prelude to the the internet of things, where autonomous agents will be using embedded keys in networked devices.
+This is an important prelude to the internet of things, where autonomous agents will be using embedded keys in networked devices.

 But SSI romanticises identifiers.